 - Protection from dismissal or detriment.
 An employer may not dismiss an employee or select her for redundancy on grounds related to pregnancy or childbirth.
 A woman dismissed in these circumstances may make a complaint of automatically unfair dismissal, regardless of her length of service.

 - There may be additional contractual rights to maternity leave and maternity pay, at the employer’s discretion.

-- One half of an adopting couple which includes civil partner will be able to take adoption leave the other half may be able to take paternity leave.
+- One half of an adopting couple (which includes civil partners) will be able to take adoption leave, the other half may be able to take paternity leave.

 - Adoption leave mirrors maternity leave and pay.

-- An employee who has 26 weeks continuous employment ending with the 15th week before the EWC and is the biological father of the child or is married to or the partner (which includes civil partners) of the child's mother and expects to have responsibility for the upbringing of the child will qualify for up to two weeks' paid paternity leave.
+- An employee who has 26 weeks’ continuous employment ending with the 15th week before the expected week of childbirth and is the biological father of the child or is married to or the partner (which includes civil partners) of the child’s mother and expects to have responsibility for the upbringing of the child will qualify for up to two weeks’ paid paternity leave.

 - Leave must normally be completed within 56 days from the birth of the child and must be taken to care for the child or support the mother.